smcclab/smc-course/_deliverables/02-demo-day.md

 - technical quality & ambition of your artefact/performance with regards to the fundamental concepts in music computing covered in this course

-- understanding and engagement with the design and performance challenges around computer music interfaces
+- understanding and engagement with the **design** and **performance** challenges around computer music interfaces

 - scope for collaborative ensemble interaction in your performance

-- clarity of communication in your in-class presentation
+- clarity of communication in your in-class demo presentation